fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Set-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmAutomationRunbook** cmdlet modifies the configuration of an azure_2 Automation runbook in APS.
+The **Set-AzureRmAutomationRunbook** cmdlet modifies the configuration of an Azure Automation runbook in APS.

 ## EXAMPLES